 Maybe they were looking to increase the divorce rate due to powerful lobbyists in the legal community.

-Luckily, the child tax credit income threshold is now a more reasonable and logical $200,000 for single filers and $400,000 for joint filers in 2020.
+Luckily, the child tax credit income threshold is now a more reasonable and logical $200,000 for single filers and $400,000 for joint filers in 2024.
 Why the government thought 1+1=1.5 in the past made no sense.
-Same thing with the marriage penalty tax that has since been abolished with the passage of the Tax Cut And Jobs Act.
+Same thing with the marriage penalty tax.
+It has since been abolished for 99% of Americans due to the passage of the Tax Cut And Jobs Act.

 Slowly, we are heading towards equal treatment of all American citizens.
 But not yet when it comes to healthcare.